Everyone’s a writer. Tell anyone that you are and see the reactions.

 You write a great one, and people want more.
 The pressure

-pounded my head like a bad hippy drum circle.
+pounded my head like a bad hippie drum circle.
 The ones where

 they’re so stoned they don’t know their rhythm stinks worse than

 their patchouli.
-I didn’t feel like a beatnik hippy artist after letting
+I didn’t feel like a beatnik hippie artist after letting

 one manuscript pour through me like an endless fountain tapped